A comprehensive overview of the Care Quality Commission and the home care sector

 In most cases, inspection reports include a rating.
 These can help users compare services and make choices about care.

-There are four ratings – and the CQC will give a rating for each key line of enquiry as well as an overall rating for the service.
+There are four ratings – and the CQC will give a rating for each key question as well as an overall rating for the service.

 What are CQC ratings?